Muslim body visits Hindu temple in TN, stresses on communal harmony | Law-Order

 The National Investigation Agency is probing the blast, amid the state BJP's claim that the victim is an ISIS sympathiser.
 Later, addressing reporters, Jamaath President, Inayatullah said Islam never supported violence and favoured only peace.

-The meeting with priest and others will serve as a platform to maintain communal harmony and peace among all sections of the citizens, irrespective of religion, cast and creed, he said adding the Jamaath wanted Coimbatore to be a model city for communal harmony.
+The meeting with priest and others will serve as a platform to maintain communal harmony and peace among all sections of the citizens, irrespective of religion, cast and creed, he said adding the Jamaath wanted Coimbatore to be known for communal harmony.

 The members of the Jamaath laid emphasis on peace and brotherhood and said no power on earth can break the Hindu-Muslim bond.